 The life of each individual shall be fulfilled by ensuring that all have freedom - of movement, information, thought, expression, relationship plus the freedom to determine each his own desired balance between privacy and social inclusion.

-Each human being born on this planet, upon reaching working age, shall inherit the right to the exclusive sustainable economic use of his share of its habitable land, which is called his landshare.
-This right shall continue for the duration of his life, at the end of which it shall become available for reallocation.
+Each human being born on this planet shall, from birth, inherit his share of its habitable land, which is called his landshare.
+Upon reaching working age, he shall inherit, further, the right to the exclusive sustainable economic use of his landshare.
+These rights shall continue for the duration of his life, at the end of which his landshare shall become available for reallocation.

 If - at any time - he be unable to provide his own needs of life from his land - due, for example, to his own physical disability, accident or the inclemency of nature - he shall receive his needs of life from the surpluses produced by others.

 He may not dispossess himself of his landshare or exchange it for anything other than an equivalent landshare by free and unpressured mutual agreement with its owner.
 No individual, group or authority may dispossess any individual of his landshare.
 When people marry, their landshares may be combined into a single economic unit.
 This may result in one or both of their landshares being re-allocated so that the two landshares become physically adjacent.
 Neither landshare of a couple shall be vacated and reallocated until both have died.

 Each individual has the right to use his special abilities to produce goods and provide services, and to use these for his own benefit or exchange them in fair measure for the different goods and services produced and provided by others.